jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### 3.1 General Directory Structure

-The general struture of this project is typically as follows (although variants will occur):
+The general structure of this project is typically as follows (although variants will occur):

 ```